middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 iii.
 Students on probation for disciplinary or academic reasons will resume their probationary status upon their return for the duration of the assigned probationary period.

 iv.
-In the rare circumstance that a student’s request for readmission is denied on grounds of health or safety, the decision may be appealed in writing to the Vice President for Student Affairs, or in appropriate, to the VPAA/Dean of the Faculty.
+In the rare circumstance that a student’s request for readmission is denied by the Dean of Student Affairs on grounds of health or safety, the decision may be appealed in writing to the Vice President of Student Affairs.

 #### **6\.
 Accommodations for Students with Disabilities**